Please call the nursery at (843) 692-1188 or the nurse's station at the Maternity Center at (843) 692-1840.

 The birth of your baby is an exciting moment in your life.
 At the Grand Strand Health's Maternity Center, we will do everything possible to make your miracle all it should be.
 Once you return home, our staff is always available to answer any questions regarding your baby's care.
 Please call the nursery at (843) 692-1188 or the nurse's station at the Maternity Center at (843) 692-1840.

-At Grand Strand Medical Center, we have a two-bed Level II Nursery that is fully equipped to handle our smallest patients.
-This nursery is staffed with a neonatologist which means babies with special needs can get the high level of medical attention they require.
+At Grand Strand Medical Center, we have a two-bed Level II Neonatal Special Care that is fully equipped to handle our smallest patients.
+These special care beds are staffed with a neonatologist which means babies with special needs can get the high level of medical attention they require.
 This allows for moms and families to remain close to their newborn, one of the most important elements in bringing a new life into the world.
 Our team works together to provide you and your baby with the highest quality care.

 About Your Birth